How to get tested

 MU has the ability to test any student or employee who requires it and return results within 24-48 hours.
 If you’re experiencing COVID-19 symptoms, stay home and contact your health care provider.
 Symptomatic individuals will be referred for testing.

 Referrals are required to make sure patients are getting tested at the best time to catch evidence of the virus.

 Tests are covered by insurance or free of charge if you don’t have insurance.
-Under the direction of the Boone County health department, the university’s contact tracing team will guide isolation plans and will identify and assist close contacts of those who test positive.
+Under the direction of Columbia/Boone County Public Health and Human Services, the university’s contact tracing team will guide isolation plans and will identify and assist close contacts of those who test positive.

-Once you have a provider’s order to be tested, you can go to one of the following locations:
+- Once a student has a provider’s order to be tested, they can go to the Student Health Center

 - 8 a.m.– 5 p.m.
 Monday–Friday

 - Closed: Saturday and Sundays

 - If a patient of MU Health Care, call your primary care provider’s office.